 How to Make Spaghetti alla Carbonara

 Spaghetti alla carbonara is a traditional Italian recipe and every time you make this dish, it gets better and better.
 Crispy, tender in the middle, guanciale is mixed with spaghetti and a homemade peppery, pecorino-filled carbonara sauce.
-My original recipe has become very popular across the globe as we try to set the record straight: NO CREAM!
-This spaghetti alla carbonara is my 2021 version.
+Moreover, my original recipe has become very popular across the globe as we try to set the record straight: NO CREAM!
+This is my 2021 version.

 Watch the Spaghetti Alla Carbonara video recipe: